OpenCloses in 259 days

 - Temporary staff, overtime, consultants, and specialized contractors

-- Rental or purchase of special equipment, vehicles, fuel, and insurance
+- Rental or purchase of special equipment, vehicles, fuel, insurance, air filtration units, and portable air conditioners

 - Evacuation, temporary relocation, transport, and repatriation costs

-- Inspection, recovery planning, and mitigation-related professional fees
+- Inspection, recovery planning, mitigation-related professional fees, and project governance framework development

 Ineligible Costs and Activities